 Amgen Scholars Program at Harvard

-This 10-week faculty mentored summer research program is targeted to students with research interests in the biotechnology fields.
-The program encourages applications from students whose backgrounds and experiences would bring diversity to biotechnology fields and students from groups underrepresented in the STEM fields. $4,000 stipend, housing and travel costs to Boston, MA are provided.
+This 10-week, faculty-mentored summer research program is targeted to students with research interests in the biotechnology fields.
+The program encourages applications from students whose backgrounds and experiences would bring diversity to biotechnology fields and students from groups underrepresented in the STEM fields. $4,000 stipend, $500 meal allowance, housing and travel costs to Boston, MA are provided.

 Amgen Scholars Program at NIH